So you’ve chosen Cornwall as your holiday destination of choice – yay for that! But what should go on your packing list…

 - A tide times booklet (or app)

 Grab a cheap tide times booklet online or download the Magic Seaweed Surf Forecast app for your phone, and avoid turning up to crowds of sunburnt beach-goers fighting for a sliver of sand.
+Also very important if you’re visiting lesser known coves that get cut off by the tides, or planning to get in the water.

 - Cold weather clothing and hot weather clothing

 Four days ago (in July, btw) I was wearing shorts and swimming in the sea – today I am huddled up on my sofa with a jumper and blanket as it craps down with rain outside.
-Just sayin’.
+Just sayin’!

 - An umbrella